zenml-io/blog.zenml.io/_posts/2022-03-9-github-actions-in-action.md

 A 'job' is a collection of instructions that is run on a virtual machine of its own.
 As such jobs are perfectly encapsulated from one another.
-The user can choose between a few operating systems for each 'job' as part of the `job.strategy` attribute.
+The user can choose between a few operating systems for each 'job' as part of the 'job.strategy' attribute.
 However, when developing a Python library, you might want it to be tested on all operating systems and maybe even on multiple Python versions; enter 'strategy matrices'.
 A matrix allows you to define a set of environment configurations.
 In our case we chose three operating systems (Linux, MacOS, Windows) and two different Python versions (3.7 and 3.8).
 The matrix then makes sure that the job is run for all 6 possible permutations of these configurations (eg MacOS + Python 3.7).

-Finally, a job consists of one or many `steps`.
+Finally, a job consists of one or many 'steps'.
 Such steps can be defined through arbitrary command line commands.
 Bash scripts can be invoked, Python scripts can be called or you can use a plethora of steps produced by the broader community (see [Github Action Merketplace](https://github.com/marketplace?type=actions)).
 These community steps are called 'actions'.
 Steps can be executed conditionally.
 Importantly, all steps of a job run on the same machine.
 As such